KNOWN ISSUE: If you change the Notification Server computer name, the Symantec Management Console becomes unavailable

 The name of the Notification Server computer has been renamed.
-The following steps will need to be taken to correct this, however, itis not a warranty that will solve other issues that may be caused by renaming the server:
+The following steps will need to be taken to correct this; however, it is not a guarantee that this will solve any other issues that may be caused by renaming the server:

 - Open the file [NS INSTALL DIRECTORY]\Notification Server\Config\CoreSettings.config, search for the word 'key=DBServer'.
 Replace the 'value' attribute of the found XML element from the previous server name to the new server name.

-- If account used for either the "Altiris Service" or the Notification Server webs is a local user (i.e. Not a domain user), you will need to update the account to the new name.
-You can do so by following the 2nd bullet points on this page.
+- If account used for either the "Altiris Service" or the Notification Server web site is a local user (i.e. not a domain user), you will need to update the account to the new name.
+You can do so by following the 2nd set of bullet points on this page.

 - Open Registry Editor, browse to the registry key HKLM\SOFTWARE\Altiris\express\Notification Server\.
 Find and replace any value that contains the old server name with the new name.

 - Re-push the agent out to all previously managed machines.

 - In some instances you may need to change the PreferredNSHost setting and add the new server name.
 See HOWTO10091